Why Choose UVA

 A Team With Experience

-At UVA, specialists in neurosurgery, neuroradiology, endocrinology, anesthesiology, neuro-ophthalmology, neuro-otology, radiation oncology and medical physics work as an integrated team to provide care to our patients.
+At UVA, we work as an integrated team to provide care to our patients.
+Our team includes specialists in:

 , director of the Gamma Knife Center, trained under Ladislau Steiner, who helped develop the first Gamma Knife 30 years ago.
 Sheehan teaches numerous neurosurgeons and radiation oncologists in the technique of radiosurgery.
 Many of his students start radiosurgical centers in other parts of the world.